-There are clinical psychologists who are able to diagnose and treat people who have mental disorders and conditions.
-Clinical psychologists have doctorate degrees and are able to provide assessments to individuals to diagnose and treat them.
-They help people understand their behavior and manage it effectively.
-A clinical psychologist can practice therapy, and they can also provide research services in a designated setting, such as a university setting.
-As a clinical psychologist, there are many career options available to you where you can use your expertise.
+Some clinical psychologists can diagnose and treat people with mental disorders and conditions.
+Clinical psychologists have doctorate degrees and can provide assessments to individuals to diagnose and treat them.
+In addition, they can help people understand their behavior and manage it effectively.

-Neuropsychologists are more research-oriented by nature.
-They're extremely important to the world because they research things that are associated with our brains, and we're learning more and more about neuroplasticity every day.
-Neuropsychologists are helping us discover information about the brain, how it works, and are constantly keeping us up to date on the latest information and studies.
+Neuropsychologists may be more research-oriented by nature of the field.
+They can be essential to the world because they research things associated with our brains and allow us to learn more about neuroplasticity daily.
+Neuropsychologists help us discover information about the brain and how it works.
+They can also keep us updated on the latest information and studies.

-You may be considering doing additional training for mental health after achieving an undergraduate degree.
-The reality is there are more options for clinicians when you move on to higher education.
-Pursuing a Master's degree opens up doors for mental health careers.
-When you have a Master's degree, there are a lot of options for mental health jobs.
-There are many different paths that you can choose to go down as someone pursuing a Master's degree.
-For example, there are LPC's who are licensed professional counselors, or there are LMFT's who are licensed marriage and family therapists.
-As a therapist, counselor, or clinician, you can specialize in a variety of different areas to provide specialized support.
+You may be considering additional mental health training after achieving an undergraduate degree.
+There are more options for clinicians when you move on to higher education.
+Pursuing a master’s degree may open doors for mental health careers.
+When you have a master’s degree, there are many options for mental health jobs.
+For example, LPCs are licensed professional counselors.
+LMFTs are licensed marriage and family therapists.
+As a therapist, counselor, or clinician, you can specialize in various areas to provide specialized support.

 Clinical Social Workers

-You may have heard of the initials MSW or LSCW with regard to mental health careers.
-MSW stands for Master's in Social Work.
-LCSW is a Licensed Clinical Social Worker.
-Licensed clinical social workers or LCSW's require a master’s in social work, and they must complete special training in case management.
+Licensed clinical social workers require a master’s degree in social work and must complete special training in case management.
 Social workers can treat clients in a variety of environments.
-They may work in the community at job training centers, or welfare-to-work programs, the local department of human services or at a nonprofit organization.
-If you have an LCSW you may work with clients in private practice setting.
-There are many places you can find and treat clients.
-Social workers understand family dynamics and take sociological concerns in mind when treating clients.
-They're more apt to consider the cultural and economic circumstances that a client is dealing with when treating that person for therapy.
+They may work in the community at job training centers, welfare-to-work programs, the local department of human services, or a nonprofit organization.
+If you have an LCSW, you may work with clients in a practice setting.

 Family Nurse Practitioners